ninjarlz/discount-management/README.md

 ### Getting product details

 Return product details for a given product identifier.
-Product identifier in the URL has the form of UUID.
+The product identifier in the URL has the form of UUID.

 To fetch the product details, one has to access the following endpoint: